CyrusNajmabadi/lang-design/ConstructMethods.md

 __storage[1] = await GetB();
 __storage[2] = await GetC();
 ```

-// We could be ok with less efficiency here, esp since you're already async/await.

 Alternative: Caller allocates and populates array, then passes to method to take ownership.